Skip to content

 Projects within LIMOS

-The LIMOS can support you during the different stages of project implementation by offering services to facilitate both functional and administrative aspects.
+The LIMOS can support you during the different stages of a project's implementation by offering services to facilitate its implementation, whether at the functional or administrative level.

 Project and data lifecycle